dreamcatcher-tech/network/Inbox/2025-06-12 1708 data formats for chats.md

 store the last transclude we made, and the ack of the last one

 each transclude is of the whole folder ?  the folder channel should be deleting old things ?

+no more groups, just threads, which can be sorted by memberships. means you can add or remove members easily.

+vote tiebreaker as an ai.